rsdoiel/antenna/science_and_technology.md

 ---

-## After that 2024 Windows fiasco, CrowdStrike has a plan – jobs cuts, leaning on AI
+## After that 2024 Windows fiasco, CrowdStrike has a plan – job cuts, leaning on AI

-date: 2025-05-07, updated: 2025-05-08, from: The Register (UK I.T.
+date: 2025-05-07, updated: 2025-05-09, from: The Register (UK I.T.
 News)

 <h4>CEO: Neural net tech &#39;flattens our hiring curve, helps us innovate&#39;</h4> <p>CrowdStrike – the Texas antivirus slinger famous for crashing millions of Windows machines last year – plans to cut five percent of its staff, or about 500 workers, in pursuit of &#34;greater efficiencies,&#34; according to CEO and co-founder George Kurtz.…</p>